louy2/groupic/README.md

 ## Use of Discord API

-The intent identity is necessary for accessing user avatars.
+Using the latest application command API.

-The permission Send Message is necessary for sending the resulting picture to a channel.
+Intent GUILDS and GUILD_VOICE_STATES are needed to retrieve members of a voice channel.

 ## Details about how to generate the group picture